Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Introduction

-The modeling of building dynamics predominantly revolves around two major approaches: \change{first-principles} methods and data-driven methods.
-In the \change{first-principles} methods, models are defined based on fundamental \change{physical} laws like heat and mass conservation.
-This methodology necessitates substantial human involvement due to its reliance on domain-specific knowledge and profound insight into building systems~\cite{zhan2021data}.
-To lower the level of expert engagement, various data-driven techniques emerge, including Resistor-Capacitor models~\cite{atam2016control}, Gaussian Processes~\cite{maddalena2022experimental}, Random Forests~\cite{smarra2018data}, and Neural Networks~\cite{ferreira2012neural}.
-While these methods leverage the abundant data collected from the \ac{bms}, they often require large \change{amounts} of data and resort to complex nonlinear dynamics~\cite{zhan2021data}.
-Additionally, the nonlinear models introduce additional computational complexities during MPC implementation~\cite{maddalena2022experimental}.
+The modeling of building dynamics typically follows two major approaches: first-principles methods and data-driven methods.
+First-principles models are based on fundamental physical laws, such as heat and mass conservation, and require significant human expertise and domain-specific knowledge of building systems~\cite{zhan2021data}.
+To reduce the need for expert involvement, various data-driven techniques have been developed, including Gaussian Processes~\cite{maddalena2022experimental}, Random Forests~\cite{smarra2018data}, and Neural Networks~\cite{ferreira2012neural}.
+While these methods take advantage of the abundant data collected from \ac{bms}, they often require large datasets and involve complex nonlinear dynamics~\cite{zhan2021data}, which can introduce additional computational challenges during MPC implementation~\cite{maddalena2022experimental}.

-Linear data-driven models, in contrast, distinguish themselves for their simplicity in identification, efficient sampling, and computational ease within MPC frameworks~\cite{privara2011model,di2022lessons,bunning2022physics,stoffelreal}.
-Although with a relatively lower representational power, the feasibility of employing linear data-driven approaches in building control is justified by the approximation of thermal dynamics using linear models featuring time-varying parameters~\cite{privara2013building}.
-For example, \cite{privara2011model} reports 17-24\% energy savings using a state-space model identified via subspace methods~\cite{van2012subspace} compared to a baseline.
-Similarly, ~\cite{bunning2022physics} evaluates a linear model against Random Forests and Input Convex Neural Networks in two bedrooms, finding comparable control performance with reduced training and computational demands.
-Similar results can be found in~\cite{stoffelreal}, where Multiple Linear Regression, Gaussian processes, and Artificial Neural Networks are contrasted.
+In contrast, linear data-driven models are characterized by their simplicity of identification, efficient sampling and ease of computation within the MPC framework.~\cite{privara2011model,di2022lessons,bunning2022physics,stoffelreal}.
+For example, \cite{privara2011model} reported 17-24\% energy savings using a state-space model identified via subspace methods~\cite{van2012subspace} compared to a baseline.
+Similarly, \cite{bunning2022physics} compared a physics informed linear model with Random Forests and Input Convex Neural Networks in two bedrooms, finding comparable control performance with reduced training and computational demands.
+Similar results were observed in~\cite{stoffelreal}, which compared Multiple Linear Regression, Gaussian Processes, and Artificial Neural Networks.